 Instructions

-• SAUCE: Meanwhile, add the olive oil to a large heavy-bottomed pot or Dutch oven; heat to medium-high.
+• Meanwhile, add the olive oil to a large, heavy-bottomed pot or Dutch oven; heat to medium-high.
 Add in onion and season to taste.
-(I add 1/4 teaspoon salt & pepper here.)
-Cook, stirring occasionally until becoming soft, about 3-5 minutes.
-Add in the ground beef and season again.
-(I add 1/2 teaspoon salt & 1/4 teaspoon pepper.)
-Cook, crumbling as you cook, until browned all the way through, about 5-8 minutes.
-(If there is excess grease, drain it off here.)
-Add in the garlic, seasonings, and tomato paste.
-Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3-5 minutes.
-Reduce heat if anything is burning, but we're adding in loads of flavor by sautรฉing here!
+(I add 1/4 teaspoon salt and pepper here.)
+Cook, stirring occasionally, until becoming soft, about 3โ€“5 minutes.
+Add ground beef and season again.
+(I add 1/2 teaspoon salt and 1/4 teaspoon pepper.)
+Cook, crumbling as you cook, until browned through, about 5โ€“8 minutes.
+(If there is excess grease, drain it off.)
+Add garlic, seasonings, and tomato paste.
+Cook, stirring constantly, until very fragrant and tomato paste begins to darken, about 3โ€“5 minutes.
+Reduce heat if anything is burning.

-• SAUCE: Add in the chicken broth -- it should sizzle and boil.
+• Add chicken brothโ€”it should sizzle and boil.
 Cook until mostly all is evaporated into the meat, scraping the bottom of the pan to release any browned bits.
-Reduce the heat to low and add in the cream.
+Reduce heat to low and add the cream.
 Mix and allow sauce to come to a low simmer.
 Cook until slightly thickened, about 3 more minutes.

-• FINISHING: Add in the cooked pasta.
+• Add in the cooked pasta.
 Use tongs to vigorously toss the sauce with the cooked pasta until the sauce clings nicely to the pasta.
 Taste once more and season, adding any more salt/pepper as needed.
 (I typically add another 1/4 teaspoon salt.)
 Remove from heat.
-Add in cheese and stir gently until melted.
-Serve with a big spoonful of sour cream in each bowl and top with any fresh herbs, if using.
+Add cheese and stir gently until melted.
+Serve with a big spoonful of sour cream in each bowl and top with fresh herbs, if using.

 Video